learning-zone/bootstrap-css-basics/README.md

 To add pagination on the webpage we have to use the class .pagination.

-## Q. What is Bootstrap collapsing elements.
+## Q. What is Bootstrap collapsing elements?

 It allows you to collapse any particular element without using any JavaScript code.

-To use this feature in bootstrap you have to add data-toggle=” collapse” to the controller element along with a data target to automatically assign the control of a collapsible element.
+To use this feature in bootstrap you have to add data-toggle=" collapse" to the controller element along with a data target to automatically assign the control of a collapsible element.
 We can use this by writing .collapse(options) etc.

 <div align="right">
     <b><a href="#">↥ back to top</a></b>